anastassiavybornova/learn-python/README.md

 ## How to go through the books

 In the folder `books`, you will find the PDF versions of 2 books: "Python Crash Course" by Eric Matthes, and "Python Projects For Beginners" by Connor Milliken.
 Both books are great to look up _any_ of the topics from this Python course.
 If you are struggling with a topic or want a more in-depth explanation, make sure to check it out in both books!

+## Course contents - what you will learn

+After completing the course, you will be familiar and comfortable with the following topics:
+* Working with Jupyter notebook
+* Python objects (the "building blocks" of Python)
+* Fundamental data types: `int`, `float`, `str`, `bool`, further data types and how to work with them: `list`, `set`, `dict`, `tuple`
+* Operators (mathematical, assignment, comparison)
+* Boolean logic and operations
+* Conditional statements (if/else/elif)
+* Loops: `for` and `while`
+* Writing your own functions
+* Running Python scripts from the command line interface (CLI)
+* Creating interactive Python scripts with user input
+* Reading in and processing data in different file formats
+* Importing, using, and creating Python modules
+* Installing, importing, and using Python packages and libraries
+* Data wrangling with `pandas`
+* Package management from the command line with `conda`
+* Measuring the runtime of your code
+* Sending HTTP requests with `requests` and webscraping with `beautifulsoup4`

+## What's next?

+Done with the 10 units?
+* Take a look at the recap (see `recap` folder)
+* Check out the full [Introduction to Data Science and Programming](https://github.com/mszell/introdatasci) course, starting from Unit 11.
+* Happy coding!

 ## Questions?
 Feedback?
 Something's not working?